fbpx Skip to Main Content

 In general, professionals with an M.B.A. tend to earn higher starting salaries than those without this qualification.
 The GMAC survey reported that the median starting salary for M.B.A. graduates was $115,000 per year.
 What’s more, M.B.A. graduates tend to earn up to $3 million more over their lifetime than those with a bachelor’s degree.

 Likewise, an M.B.A. concentration can prepare you for roles within high-paying industries.
-According to the results of the 2021 U.S. News & World Report survey of full-time M.B.A. programs, the average base salary in many industries was over $100,000.
-Professionals in the healthcare industry earned an average starting salary of over $116,000, making healthcare management one of the highest paying M.B.A. concentrations.
-And media and entertainment professionals, including those in the music industry, had an average starting salary of nearly $115,000.
+According to the results of the 2023 U.S. News & World Report survey of full-time M.B.A. programs, the average base salary in many industries was $128,977.

 Taking advantage of networking opportunities in your target industry